 University of St Thomas Minnesota is a wonderful choice for students pursuing a Fine & Studio Arts degree.
-Fine art majors from University of St Thomas Minnesota earn a boost of around 6.5% over the average earnings of fine & studio arts majors.
+Graduates of the Fine Art program earn an average of $35,759 in their early career salary and $57,323 in their mid-career salary.
 The surrounding area of an important city is great for scholars seeking ample opportunities for networking, adventure, and exploration.

-Get higher than 26 on the ACT?
-That's above the average applicant score, so you have a good chance of getting in.
 If you're interested in UST MN, better hit the books.
 The average SAT score of applicants is 1,170.
+There is an advanced degree program available for those who are interested.
 Obtain each of the crucial facts on UST MN by checking out their scorecard.

 Gustavus Adolphus College is among your best bets if you're planning on studying Fine & Studio Arts.
-Students who complete this degree state that they receive average early career wages of fine art and mid-career wages of $56,760.
+Students from the Fine & Studio Arts major at Gustavus Adolphus College get 5.6% more than the standard graduate with the same degree.
 This is a wonderful choice for students who favor the style of a compact college town.

 Any student pursuing a degree in Fine & Studio Arts has to check out University of Minnesota - Duluth.
 Fine art majors from University of Minnesota - Duluth get a earnings boost of around 3.1% above the typical income of fine & studio arts graduates.
 The setting in a major urban center is great for young people seeking out considerable possibilities for social networking, adventure, and exploration.

 Any student pursuing a degree in Fine & Studio Arts has to take a look at Saint Mary's University of Minnesota.
-Students who complete this degree state that they receive average early career wages of fine art and mid-career wages of $52,481.
+Students from the Fine & Studio Arts major at Saint Mary's University of Minnesota get 2.6% above the average college graduate with the same degree.
 Students who like a more relaxed life will treasure the school's position in the smallish town of Winona, Minnesota.

 St Olaf College is a great decision for students pursuing a Fine & Studio Arts degree.
 Graduates of the Fine Art program earn about $37,327 in the first five years of their career and $51,997 after their first five years of their career.
 Students who enjoy a more slow-paced life will appreciate St Olaf College's location in the small town of Northfield, Minnesota.

 University of Minnesota - Twin Cities is among your top options if you're planning on studying Fine & Studio Arts.
 Graduates from the Fine & Studio Arts degree program at University of Minnesota - Twin Cities make 0.2% more than the average graduate in this field.
-Positioned in Minneapolis, Minnesota, this university is best suited for students who blossom in a city atmosphere.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Saint Cloud State University is a great option for individuals interested in a Fine & Studio Arts major.
 Soon after graduating, Fine Art students usually make an average of $34,422 in their early careers.
 The location in a big city is great for scholars trying to find adequate prospects for social networking, experience, and exploration.